-- (a) the demonstrated need for the proposed workforce accommodation; - (b) the suitability of the site to be developed for the proposed use; - (c) the compatibility of the development with its setting including the desired future character of the locality and the need to avoid landscape impacts and land use conflicts; - (d) appropriate access and egress to the site by vehicles and pedestrians, including providing shared access where applicable; - (e) appropriate facility design and use including provision and/or access to recreation, entertainment and community services; and - (f) a workforce management plan outlining how the workforce will be managed on the site.
+- (a) the demonstrated need for the proposed workforce accommodation; - (b) the suitability of the site to be developed for the proposed use;

+- (c) the compatibility of the development with its setting including the desired future character of the locality and the need to avoid landscape impacts and land use conflicts; - appropriate access and egress to the site by vehicles and pedestrians, including providing shared access where applicable; - (e) appropriate facility design and use including provision and/or access to recreation, entertainment and community services; and - (f) a workforce management plan outlining how the workforce will be managed on the site.

-13. Tree farms
+12. Tree farms

-- (a) An application for development approval under this clause shall be accompanied by - - (i) a plantation management plan in accordance with the Code of Practice for Timber Plantations in Western Australia; and - (ii) a bushfire management plan. - (b) In considering an application for development approval under this clause the local government is to have due regard to the following - (i) the Code of Practice for Timber Plantations in Western Australia; - (ii) the Guidelines for Plantation Fire Protection; - (iii) the need to protect existing water courses, vegetation corridors, agricultural production, and the mitigation of wind erosion, waterlogging and salinity; - (iv) land use compatibility and the location of the tree farm in relation to land zoned and / or planned for residential, industrial and commercial uses; and - (v) the suitability of the current and future road network, particularly in regard to any future intended logging operations.
+- (a) An application for development approval under this clause shall be accompanied by - - (i) a plantation management plan and fire management plan in accordance with the Code of Practice for Timber Plantations in Western Australia; and - (ii) a bushfire management plan where required under State Planning Policy 3.7 Planning in Bushfire Prone Areas. - (b) In considering an application for development approval under this clause the local government is to have due regard to the following - (i) the Code of Practice for Timber Plantations in Western Australia; - (ii) the Guidelines for Plantation Fire Protection; - the need to protect existing water courses and foreshore buffer areas, vegetation corridors, agricultural production, and the mitigation of wind erosion, waterlogging and salinity; - (iv) land use compatibility and the location of the tree farm in relation to land zoned and / or planned for residential, industrial and commercial uses; and - (v) the suitability of the current and future road network, particularly in regard to any future intended logging operations.

-14. Dams and watercourses
+13. Dams and watercourses